 Improved street presence will attract both local residents and tourists to the museum.
 With two new hotels recently opened just north of the museum in downtown Oshawa, the Canadian Automotive Museum will serve as a landmark for those arriving from Highway 401.
 A new illuminated front sign will advertise the museum to the 5,000+ vehicles that pass by on Simcoe Street daily raising awareness for those who live in north Oshawa.
 The sign will be attached to the southwest corner of the building, making it visible from as far away as the intersection of John and Simcoe Streets.

-Project Update: Installation scheduled for summer 2017
+Project Update: Completed August 2017

 Two trees growing in the corner of the museum will be removed as part of the facade improvement project.
 These trees were damaged during a strong storm in 2016 and several limbs have already fallen on the roof.
 Leaves from the tree clog the drain pipes and the roots are affecting the foundation.
 Once the facade improvements are completed, new greenery will be added to the property to reduce heat and beautify the property.

-Project Update: Removal scheduled for April 2017
+Project Update: Completed April 2017

 Improved lighting will be installed along the exterior of the building to provide safety and security to the Canadian Automotive Museum's parking lot.
 This will increase the museum's ability to host evening events and reduce vandalism in downtown Oshawa.
 The Canadian Automotive Museum actively works with the City of Oshawa and Downtown Oshawa BIA to enhance the south side of the downtown to make it a clean and safe place to visit.